 Narcotic Abuse Treatment

-Narcotics, in regards to opiates, are immensely powerful analgesic drugs that are both prescribed legally, and made illegally.
-Synthetic morphine that is manmade and formatted to an oral tablet, such as Oxycontin and Percocet, are known as opioids.
+Narcotics, also known as opioids, are immensely powerful analgesic drugs that can be legally prescribed and purchased illegally.
+Synthetic morphine is manmade and formulated in oral tablets, such as Oxycontin and Percocet.
+These are also known as opioids.
 Opioids have continued to be abused in high quantities throughout the years.

 According to the National Institute on Drug Abuse, people who abuse opiates, such as heroin, are the largest group of people who seek out drug abuse help at treatment facilities.